-Free shipping for U.S. orders over $35!
+Free shipping for all U.S. orders!

 Medical terminology can be very confusing, especially when many terms are misunderstood or used incorrectly.
 Let's talk for a moment about some terms we've all heard if we've ever taken our pet to the vet for a skin issue.

 First, the basics: There are "diseases" with names and there are "symptoms" with names.
 It's extremely important to understand the difference when you are having a discussion with your vet.

 Diseases are often diagnosed according to the symptoms (a symptom is just what you can see or detect with your other senses) that are expressed on or in the pet.